tosicky/GDDProject/GDDRequirements.md

-For more on project requirements, see links below:
+For more on project requirements, see link below:

 https://github.com/jmunroe/CMSC6950/blob/master/gddproject.md